Complex-valued Iris Recognition Network

 For cross-dataset comparison, the complex iris networks, which have been trained in the intra-dataset experiments, are employed to perform recognition, with and without fine-tuning on the train sets of the CASIA-Iris-Thousand and UBIRIS.v2 datasets.
 Since the handcrafted approaches do not require training, these are again directly employed to perform recognition on the test sets.
-On the CASIA-Iris-Thousand dataset, the best complex iris network achieves $EER$s of $1.63\%$ and $1.68\%$ with and without fine-tuning, respectively.
-Compared with an $EER$ of $3.46\%$ of the IrisCode, the complex iris network reduces $EER$s by $53\%$ and $52\%$ with and without fine-tuning, respectively.
-On the UBIRIS dataset, the best complex iris network achieves $EER$s of $6.01\%$ and $6.19\%$ with and without fine-tuning, respectively.
-Compared with an $EER$ of $8.33\%$ of the IrisCode, the complex iris network reduces $EER$s by $32\%$ and $29\%$ with and without fine-tuning, respectively.
-Compared with the cross-dataset performance on the CASIA dataset, the performance gained from no-finetuning to finetuning on the UBIRIS dataset is less due to the imaging domain shift from NIR to Visible in the latter.
+On the CASIA-Iris-Thousand dataset, the best complex iris network achieves EERs of $1.62\%$ and $1.64\%$ with and without fine-tuning, respectively.
+Compared to an EER of $3.37\%$ for the IrisCode, the complex iris network reduces EERs by $52\%$ and $50\%$ with and without fine-tuning, respectively.
+On the UBIRIS dataset, the best complex iris network achieves EERs of $6.01\%$ and $6.15\%$ with and without fine-tuning, respectively.
+Compared to an EER of $8.30\%$ for the IrisCode, the complex iris network reduces EERs by $26\%$ and $25\%$ with and without fine-tuning, respectively.
+Compared to the cross-dataset performance on the CASIA dataset, the performance gained from no-finetuning to finetuning on the UBIRIS dataset is less due to the domain shift from NIR to Visible in the latter.